cjamcu/marvel_universe/README.md

 Flutter, leveraging the robust BLoC state management.
 We've embraced a clean architecture, following a layered structure, and adhered to the SOLID principles to ensure a robust and scalable codebase.

+## Getting Started

+- Change name of .env.example to .env and add your public and private keys from marvel api to the file.
+(In this case the keys are already added for more easy testing. **This is not recommended in a real project**)
+- Run `flutter pub get` to install dependencies
+- Run `flutter run` to run the app

+## Features

+- [x] View all characters with infinite scrolling
+- [x] Search for characters by name
+- [x] View character details

 ## Dependencies

 We've leveraged a range of external dependencies to enhance the functionality and performance of the app.
 Each